 - How cloud and ‘traditional’ systems are used together

 A cloud service provider is a business that runs one or more data centres filled with cloud servers and provides access to these, usually in return for a fee.

 There are lots of cloud service providers out there that offer a variety of different cloud services.
 Each of these service providers usually has unique characteristics that help you to choose the best for your needs.

 In this section, we’ll look at some of the key things to consider that effect which cloud service you choose.

 Number & Complexity of Features

 Depending on what cloud service you select, it will offer different features – some of these may be more complex or simple than those on other services.
-Regardless, you will have to consider what features are necessary for your work based on how useful they may be in the future.

 For example, if choosing between Google Docs or Microsoft Office Online, you will see there is some difference in the features.
 Office Online has great features for interacting with your local versions of the software, while Google Docs allows you to install add-ons that provide all kinds of extra features that allow you to really customise the software to your needs.

 It isn’t just about choosing the service with the most features though.
 You want to choose a service that offers the features you need, without having excessive features that you won’t use and might make it confusing to use.